West Yorkshire: Geography

 The carboniferous rocks of the Yorkshire coalfield further east have produced a rolling landscape with hills, escarpments and broad valleys in the outer fringes of the Pennines.
 In this landscape there is widespread evidence of both current and former industrial activity.
 There are numerous derelict or converted mine buildings and recently landscaped former spoil heaps.
 The scenery is a mixture of built up areas, industrial land with some dereliction, and farmed open country.
 Ribbon developments along transport routes including canal, road and rail are prominent features of the area although some remnants of the pre industrial landscape and semi-natural vegetation still survive.
 However, many areas are affected by urban fringe pressures creating fragmented and downgraded landscapes and ever present are urban influences from major cities, smaller industrial towns and former mining villages.
 In the Magnesian Limestone belt to the east of the Leeds and Wakefield areas is an elevated ridge with smoothly rolling scenery, dissected by dry valleys.
 Here, there is a large number of country houses and estates with parkland, estate woodlands, plantations and game coverts.
 The rivers Aire and Calder drain the area, flowing from west to east.

-The table below outlines many of the county's settlements, and is formatted according to their metropolitan borough.

-All of these form part of the former West Riding of Yorkshire.
-A portion of Derbyshire borders West and South Yorkshire at Glossop and Woodhead.

-A small section of West Yorkshire forms scattered settlements into Rochdale in Greater Manchester with the villages of Walsden and Rishworth in Calderdale which are only 8 and 11 miles apart from the main town centre.
-West Yorkshire also has close ties with Lancashire in terms of history, local identity and infrastructure including with the War of the Roses and Lancashire and Yorkshire Railway.
-Up until the 19th century, the town of Todmorden was in Lancashire but was moved into Yorkshire.
-In the 1974 boundary review.
-The towns of Earby and Barnoldswick were moved into the Pendle district of Lancashire.
-The towns of Halifax, Hebden Bridge, Keighley and the city of Bradford border the boroughs of Pendle, Burnley and Rossendale.
-The civil parish of Saddleworth in Oldham was the only part of West Riding of Yorkshire to be moved into the county of Greater Manchester.
-The villages in the parish border the towns of Huddersfield and Holmfirth.
-There is a strong identity debate with Saddleworth residents who still maintain close connections with Yorkshire.
-Including the Saddleworth White Rose Society.